DavidTaapy/David-Learns-JavaScript/README.md

 # David-Learns-JavaScript

 The following repository consists of various small projects that I have completed to learn JavaScript!
-Each project has it's own directory!
+Each project has it's own directory which includes the written code!
+Each paragraph below conists of the project description for a project as well as the video link to the video that was followed in the projects!

 ## Calculator